stentorium/stentor/api/reviews/stentor-utils.api.md

 //
 // @public
 export function compare(value1: Comparable, value2: Comparable, operator?: MatchOperation): boolean;

+// Warning: (ae-missing-release-tag) "compileJSONPaths" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "compileJSONPaths" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function compileJSONPaths(responseOutput: string, object: object, replaceWhenUndefined?: boolean): string;

+// @public (undocumented)
+export function compileJSONPaths(responseOutput: ResponseOutput, object: object, replaceWhenUndefined?: boolean): ResponseOutput;

+// Warning: (ae-missing-release-tag) "compileSlotValues" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "compileSlotValues" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function compileSlotValues(responseOutput: string, slots: RequestSlotMap, replaceWhenUndefined?: boolean): string;

+// @public (undocumented)
+export function compileSlotValues(responseOutput: ResponseOutput, slots: RequestSlotMap, replaceWhenUndefined?: boolean): ResponseOutput;

 // Warning: (ae-missing-release-tag) "concatSSML" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //